A resistance test shows whether HIV is resistant to your current meds. The test doesn’t always tell you about previous drugs.

-Drug resistance involves changes to the structure of HIV that are called mutations.
+Drug resistance involves small changes to the structure of HIV.
+These changes are called mutations.

 For example, the mutation called M184V will stop 3TC and FTC from working.
-It reduces abacavir from being fully active.
+It also makes abacavir less active.

 UK guidelines recommend a resistance test before changing treatment.
-This is because you need to have blood taken while you are still on the failing combination.
+You need to have blood taken while you are still on the failing ART.

 There are two main types of drug resistance tests.
 See Figure 8 below.